Are you looking for simple 4th of July decorations that are low on cost and big on style? These DIY patriotic votives are the perfect project!

 Hi, everyone!
 It’s Heidi from Hands Occupied.
 As hard as it is to believe the Fourth of July is coming up, it’s almost here!

-You might be looking for Fourth of July decorations that are easy, inexpensive, and look great for a party or gathering.
+You might be looking for Fourth of July crafts that are easy, inexpensive, and look great for a party or gathering.
 Lucky for you, these DIY patriotic votives come together quickly, so you can crank out a bunch in no time.

 One thing I also like about these 4th of July decorations is that they are subtle.
 Lots of 4th of July decorations are in your face: which I like to call “America, y’all!”